 To best serve the needs and promote the success of its clients, the firm's Student Practice Group has broad expertise in:

-- Audit of athletic programs
+- Athletics, including audits of athletic programs

-- Audit of grievance procedures and policies
+- Developing and auditing complaint grievance procedures and policies

-- Sexual misconduct and harassment
+- Investigating complaints of sexual misconduct and harassment

 - Title IX Coordinator roles and responsibilities